How I AI: 3 Game-Changing Workflows for Product Managers

 1. Configure Your Interview Coach GPT (Optional but Recommended)

-While you can freestyle it, a custom GPT provides a more structured and informed interview experience.
-Amir created one for this purpose.
+You can just start talking to the AI, but creating a custom GPT gives you a more structured and informed interview practice.
+Amir made one just for this.

-Define Interview Structure: Load the GPT with knowledge about different interview types (e.g., product sense, product execution) and their expected sequences.
-For instance, a product sense interview often involves clarifying mission, identifying users and pain points, and designing a solution.
+Define Interview Structure: Load the GPT with information about different types of interviews (like product sense or product execution) and how they usually flow.
+For example, a product sense interview often starts with clarifying the mission, then identifying users and pain points, and finally designing a solution.

 "It has like instructions on like what product sense questions like you need to look out for and what product execution questions you need to look out for... the interview needs to clarify the company's mission and the product goals and identify specific target users and pinpoint their real pain points, and then design a solution that solve those pain points."

-Provide Personal Context: Upload your CV and a link to the specific job role you're applying for.
-This allows the AI to tailor questions and feedback more effectively.
+Provide Personal Context: Upload your CV and a link to the specific job you're applying for.
+This helps the AI tailor its questions and feedback to you.

 2. Set the Ground Rules for the AI Interviewer